-Career Coaching for Students™ is the program that students in high school or college can use to gain clarity around their talent and learn about career choices that are a good fit to their talent.
+Career Coaching for Students™ is the program where students in high school or college gain clarity around their talent and learn about great-fit career choices and the steps to get there.

 Top 10 Reasons Career Coaching for Students™ is Better